Skip to main content

 Cilantro contains compounds (chelators, broadly) that can mobilize metals from tissues.
 The challenge is that cilantro mobilizes metals more readily than it removes them, which is why heavy use without a binder can redistribute metals to other tissues.
 If you use cilantro, pair it with a strong binder (chlorella or zeolite) and keep doses small and consistent rather than large and sporadic.

 Glutathione is your bodys master antioxidant and a key cofactor in metal detoxification.
-It binds to several metals (especially mercury) and helps escort them out through bile.
+It binds to several metals (particularly mercury) and helps escort them out through bile.
 Many people with heavy metal symptoms also have low glutathione, often due to genetics (GSTM1, GSTP1 variants) or chronic stress.
 We sometimes add N-acetylcysteine (NAC) or liposomal glutathione to support the pathway.

 You can lower arsenic exposure from rice with three simple steps: rinse the rice thoroughly before cooking, cook it in a 6-to-1 water-to-rice ratio (then drain the excess water), and choose lower-arsenic varieties like basmati from California, India, or Pakistan.
 Brown rice contains more arsenic than white.
 Switching part of your starch intake to quinoa, oats, or potatoes also helps.